-Finally, Stessa lets landlords add access to their account to third parties, such as property managers.
-That keeps everyone in the loop and using one centralized platform for tracking financials.
+Finally, Stessa lets landlords add access to their accounts to third parties, such as property managers.
+That keeps everyone in the loop and uses one centralized platform for tracking financials.

 What I Don't Love About Stessa

-One area I found Stessa a bit clumsy was its failure to retroactively assign transaction data to associate with a specific property.
-Even with only one property saved in the system, and one mortgage account hooked up, it didn’t automatically register the mortgage as being associated with my one property.
+I found Stessa a bit clumsy in its failure to retroactively assign transaction data to associate with a specific property.
+Even with only one property saved in the system and one mortgage account hooked up, it didn’t automatically register the mortgage as being associated with my one property.

 Even after I assigned the mortgage account to the property, it didn’t go back and associate my previous mortgage payments with that property.

-One additional feature that I think would make Stessa even more powerful and automated is online rent collection.
+Online rent collection is another feature that would make Stessa even more powerful and automated.
 If Stessa could process tenants’ rent payments for the landlord or property manager, it would keep the entire process on one platform with flawless income reporting – at least for rent payments processed on the platform.

 This raises an important point: most online property management software services offer financial reporting.
-For many landlords and property managers, that makes Stessa’s financial tracking redundant, if they already get similar functionality through their other management software.
+For many landlords and property managers, Stessa’s financial tracking is redundant if they already get similar functionality through their other management software.

 But overall, Stessa offers excellent rental property financial tracking at no cost at all to you as the user.

 If you’ve ever used Mint.com, you know how useful it is to track your financial accounts, expenses, and overall net worth in one place.
-Being able to look at quick summaries and visualizations, then drill down into the details, helps keep your financials tangible and easy to understand.
+Looking at quick summaries and visualizations, then drilling down into the details, helps keep your financials tangible and easy to understand.

-Stessa serves a similar role but is specialized for rental property data and financials.
+Stessa serves a similar role but is specialized in rental property data and financials.

 The transactions and equity are largely automated, requiring minimal cleanup on your part.
-You can spot trends early, generate monthly and annual reports with ease, and even prepare tax reports.
+You can easily spot trends early, generate monthly and annual reports, and even prepare tax reports.

-The ability to split properties into portfolios makes the service friendly to property managers and larger landlords alike.
-And being able to grant access to third parties, such as property managers or landlord clients, only improves the service’s flexibility.
+The ability to split properties into portfolios makes the service friendly to property managers and larger landlords.
+And granting access to third parties, such as property managers or landlord clients, improves the service’s flexibility.